ChatGPT AI: Guess a Historical Figure (Difficulty: 3)

 Lastly, test if our chatbot knows when to end the game.
 Note that even if we have a typo (“Jeferson” instead of “Jefferson”), ChatGPT can still correctly guess what we meant:

-If you find any issues during the test, think about how to improve the prompt to prevent them.
-For example, if you do not want ChatGPT to discuss anything besides the game, you can add this to the prompt:Do not respond to any topic unrelated to this game."
+If you encounter any issues during the test, consider how to refine the prompt to prevent them.
+For example, if you do not want ChatGPT to discuss anything besides the game, you can add this to the prompt:Do not respond to any topic unrelated to this game.

-One issue you may find is that when the user simply asks “what’s your first name”, our AI will give out the answer right away:
+One possible “hack” you may find is that when the user asks, “What’s your first name?”, our AI will give out the answer right away:

 To fix this issue, we need to add some additional rules to our prompt.
 For example, we can append this sentence:Do not give out your first name or last name in any format.

-Now if you try to ask for first name, you will get an answer like this:
+Now if you try to ask for the first name, you will get an answer like this:

 - Guess an invention or inventor